-FSC 601 Seminar in Food Safety and Toxicology.
+FSC 601 Seminar in Food Safety and Toxicology

-Students will read primary literature in Food Safety and Toxicology and present the research, with an emphasis on developing the next question to be investigated.
+Students will read primary literature in Food Safety and Toxicology and present the research, with an emphasis 2021-2022 Graduate Bulletin -113on developing the next question to be investigated.

-FSC 626 Research Methods in Food Science.
+FSC 626 Research Methods in Food Science

-Students will gather and read primary literature in their research topic of interest, discuss or present papers to other students, and meet with thesis committee members and progressively create a research proposal for the thesis research or non-thesis manuscript.
+Students will gather and read primary literature in their research topic of interest, meet with thesis committee members, and progressively create a research proposal for the thesis research or non-thesis manuscript.

-FSC 642 Regulatory Systems in Food Science.
+FSC 642 Regulatory Systems in Food Science